 Table Of Content

-3. Matter 1.2 – Expanding Device Support and Enhancing Interoperability
+- Matter 1.2: Expanding Device Support and Enhancing Interoperability

-5. Matter Development with New Specs
+- Matter Development with New Specs

-6. Matter Development Services
+- Matter Development Services

 Since its inception, the Matter standard, led by the Connectivity Standards Alliance (CSA), has been a transformative force in the smart home and IoT industries.
 With the release of Matter 1.0 in 2022, the standard established a robust foundation for interoperability across different manufacturers and platforms.
-This pivotal release included comprehensive test tools, an open-source SDK, and a certification program that ushered in a new era of simple, secure, and reliable smart home products.
+This release included comprehensive test tools, an open-source SDK, and a certification program that marked a new era of simple, secure, and reliable smart home products.

-According to the CSA Annual Report 2023, since the introduction of the first Matter specification, there’s been a surge in new members, with 256 organizations in the Matter Working Group, 4,791 individual members, and 2,156 certified devices.
-Matter is shaping the landscape of the Internet of Things (IoT), fostering data connectivity, supporting IoT security and privacy, and creating new opportunities for innovation.
+This rapid expansion shows how Matter is shaping the landscape of the Internet of Things (IoT), fostering data connectivity, supporting IoT security and privacy, and creating new opportunities for innovation.

 The Matter specifications are aligned with the cybersecurity criteria of the U.S. Cyber Trust Mark, promoting enhanced security compliance.